demcgee/django-skinny/README.md

 ## getting started

-to get started, `fork` this repository, then `clone` onto your local machine. create a Django project in this directory, and define the routes; fill in the logic behind the routes, then the data storage via a connection to PostgreSQL.
+to get started, `fork` this repository, then `clone` onto your local machine. a Django project (initial install) has been created already. define the routes;
+fill in the logic behind the routes, then the data storage via a connection to PostgreSQL.

+to run this project: `python manage.py runserver`

 check in your work regularly, and let me (@bvandgrift) know if you have any questions or need any help.